Cyberbullying Facts: 45 Statistics to Make Texting Safer

 The average screen time for teens and kids has skyrocketed since COVID-19.
 Consider setting screen time limits to prevent your child from spending too much time on their phone, which can negatively affect their mental health.

-What do statistics on cyberbullying say about how often it occurs?
+What do statistics from the cyberbullying research center say about how often it occurs?

 1. Of the student respondents in one study, 23% reported that they’ve said or done something mean or cruel to someone on the internet.
 27% reported that they’ve been the victim of the same treatment from someone else.